rvarki/RLZ/README.md

 ## Description

-This software computes the Relative Lempel Ziv (RLZ) parse of the target file using a reference file.
+This software computes the Relative Lempel Ziv (RLZ) parse of the target sequence file using a reference file.
 The software should work for any type of file whether that be FASTA files, English files, etc...
 However, currently the decompression expects that the files were originally ASCII (8 bit) encoded.

 ## Algorithm Workflow